 The aim of this site is to promote and support youth education, and not merely for academic subjects we learn in school.
 Topics such as internet safety and after-school clubs on this site will help ensure a self-sufficient future and a sustainable environment for Oxfordshire’s Youth and visiting families.
 The site simply is a map for young individuals to uncover where they aspire to be in years to come and find out how to get there.
 By joining activities, finding opportunities or even just by reading the site’s information, you can develop skills to apply in the future. - Kiara Konishi, Work Experience Student oxme.info

-If you want to tell us about news, an update, information or anything, you can contact oxme.info at:
+If you want to tell us about news, an update, information or anything else, you can click on the Live chat/leave a message button on any page, or contact oxme.info at:

-Oxfordshire County Council Youth Engagement and Opportunities County Hall 3rd Floor New Road Oxford OX1 1ND
+Oxfordshire County Council Education, Employment and Training Team County Hall 4th Floor New Road Oxford OX1 1ND

 You can see all the pages on the oxme.info website on our Site Map.